eventOneHQ/migrate-mongoose-esm/README.md

 export MIGRATE_dbConnectionUri=localhost/migrations
 ```

 `.env` files are also supported.
-All variables will be read from the `.env` file and set by migrate-mongoose-esm.
+All variables will be read from the `.env` file and set by migrate-mongoose.

 ```bash
 #.env